BLACK Surname Maps of Ireland

 Dúchas Surname Index for BLACK

-The Dúchas Surname Index is a set of surname associations compiled as part of the work of the Irish Folklore Commission.
+The Dúchas Surname Index is a set of surname associations compiled by the Irish Folklore Commission.
 Below is a list of these associations for the surname BLACK.
-This is not an authoritative index but it might help you to find both the Irish language version of your surname, if one exists, and also help in finding alternative spellings of the name in question.
-You can learn more about the index here: Dúchas Surname Index.
+Learn more at Dúchas Surname Index.

 BLACK in 1901 (Farmer)